ravel-net/Faure/README.md

   - psycopg2 - [PostgreSQL database adapter for Python](https://www.psycopg.org/docs/)

 - PostgreSQL
   - extension - plpython3u.
-Used to the user-defined functions which are to accomodate variables in c-table.
+Used to the user-defined functions which are to accommodate variables in c-table.
     ```postgres
     create extension plpython3u
     ```